ahsaxyz/ahsaxyz/README.md

 - On-chain infrastructure

 Most of what I build sits at the intersection of Crypto, AI, and automation.
-constantly experimenting, shipping, and refining ideas.
+Constantly experimenting, shipping, and refining ideas.

 Website: https://ahsa.xyz